What to Know Before a Layout Change in Your NYC Co-op or Condo

 The City requires you to file your plans with the Department of Buildings (and possibly the Landmarks Preservation Commission depending on where your apartment is located) before any work begins.
 For most layout changes, you will need to hire a registered architect or professional engineer to file a permit application.
 This certifies that the plan complies with applicable codes and laws.
 Once the plan is approved, your contractor also applies for a work permit to authorize the specific alterations detailed in your plan.

 Getting approvals from building boards and the NYC Department of Buildings takes patience and perseverance.
 You can expect the process to take anywhere from two to six months (longer depending on a number of variables for a board review).

-The documentation and services needed to get City approval comes at a cost, as does the physical (and more specialized) labor you may need for layout reconfiguration.
+The documentation and services needed to get City approval come at a cost, as does the physical (and more specialized) labor you may need for layout reconfiguration.
 Rather than thinking about cost per room, you may find it more realistic to think about cost per square foot.
-Major renovations involving layout changes typically start in the range of $150 – $250 per square foot, and include an additional ~20-35% for design fees, permit filing services, and permit and inspection fees that an architect, engineer, and expediter will charge.
+Major renovations involving layout changes typically start in the range of $150 – $250 per square foot.
+An additional approximately 20 – 35% is required for design fees, permit filing services, and permit and inspection fees that an architect, engineer, and expediter will charge.
 You need to be prepared for these design and administrative fees on top of your budget for construction materials and labor.

 Needing licensed plumbers and electricians

 You may need to hire licensed experts for more specialized mechanical, electrical, and plumbing work.
 Their hourly rate is higher than a typical handyman’s.
 For example: